NancyChoudhary28/Withanolide_biosynthesis/README.md

-# Withanolide_biosynthesis
 This repository includes code used in the article:
-Phylogenomics and metabolic engineering reveal a conserved gene cluster in Solanaceae plants for withanolide biosynthesis Circos Plot:(Withanolide_biosynthesis/Circos)
+# Phylogenomics and metabolic engineering reveal a conserved gene cluster in Solanaceae plants for withanolide biosynthesis

+## Building the Circos Plot:(Withanolide_biosynthesis/Circos)

+1. _extract_top_seq.py_: Extracts top _n_ sequences by size from the assembly fasta file.

+2. _karyotype.py_: Creates a circos format karyotype file

-1_gene_density.py: Calculates gene density per chromosome/contig from a gff3 file 2_tandem_repeat_density.py: Calculates tandem repeat density from a TRF .dat output file 3_EDTA_summary.py:
+3. _gene_density.py_: Calculates gene density per chromosome/contig from a gff3 file

+4. _tandem_repeat_density.py_: Calculates tandem repeat density from a TRF .dat output file

-4_TE_density.py:
+5. _EDTA_summary.py_:

+6. _TE_density.py_:

-5_GC_density.py: Calculates GC density per chromosomes/contig from an assembly fasta file 6_circos.conf: Circos configuration file
+7. _GC_density.py_: Calculates GC density per chromosomes/contig from an assembly fasta file

+8. _circos.conf_: Circos configuration file

+## Building the Expression Heatmap: (Withanolide_biosynthesis/Heatmap)
+_Expression_hm.R:_ R code to plot the expression heatmap

+## Data availability
+The raw sequencing data for _Withania somnifera_ is available through the European Nucleotide Archive Project **PRJEB64854**.
+Root gene expression raw data is available at **ERR13615536**.
+The genome assembly and gene annotation sequences for _W. somnifera_ are available LeoPARD at https://leopard.tu-braunschweig.de/receive/dbbs_mods_00077979. _Physalis pruinosa_ and _P. grisea_ gene re-annotated sequences are available at https://leopard.tu-braunschweig.de/receive/dbbs_mods_00077980.
+Code used throughout the article is available at the GitHub repository: https://github.com/NancyChoudhary28/Withanolide_biosynthesis/